-General Transfer of Courses: There is no limit to the number of transfer credits that will be evaluated by the University of La Verne, but no transfer course will be accepted unless a grade of C- or better was received with the exception of courses completed within a California State University General Education (CSU-GE) or International General Education Transfer Curriculum (IGETC) certified Associate Degree (see Associate Degree and Other General Education Transfer Options for Breadth Requirements below).
+General Transfer of Courses: There is no limit to the number of transfer credits that will be evaluated by the University of La Verne, but no transfer course will be accepted unless a grade of C- or better was received with the exception of courses completed within a California State University General Education (CSUGE) or International General Education Transfer Curriculum (IGETC) certified Associate Degree (see Associate Degree and Other General Education Transfer Options for Breadth Requirements below).
 The process for reviewing individual coursework to determine course comparability rests with the faculty and will be facilitated through the Office of the Registrar.
 All coursework will be evaluated on a course-by-course basis following the guidelines listed below.
 Junior or Community College courses transfer to La Verne as lower-division credit.
-Traditional fouryear college courses transfer at the same level, loweror upper-division, as they were designated at the sending institution.
+Traditional four-year college courses transfer at the same level, lower- or upper-division, as they were designated at the sending institution.
+Courses transferred from other institutions (i.e., public in-state and out-of-state, private in-state and out-of-state) are not to be construed as "equivalent" but rather as comparable, or acceptable in lieu of a course and/or requirement by the University of La Verne.
+Successful completion of a course at one campus assures the necessary background, instruction, and preparation to enable the student to progress to the next level of instruction at La Verne.

-California Community College Articulation Agreements: The University of La Verne establishes formal partnerships with institutions that are part of the California Community College system. partnerships support the principle that transfer students should not be required to repeat competencies already achieved, with the purpose of enabling students who have completed transfer course work at a Community College to carry with them the credit they have already earned towards fulfilling all relevant University degree requirements.
+California Community College Articulation Agree-

+ments: The University of La Verne establishes formal partnerships with institutions that are part of the California Community College system.
+These partnerships support the principle that transfer students should not be required to repeat competencies already achieved, with the purpose of enabling students who have completed transfer course work at a Community College to carry with them the credit they have already earned towards fulfilling all relevant University degree requirements.
 Articulation Agreements outline California Community College courses that have been approved to meet specific General Education Area requirements at La Verne.
-Articulated courses are not viewed as "equivalent," but rather comparable or acceptable in lieu of a La Verne course.
-Transfer Plans are available online on the Registrar's Articulation website: www.laverne.edu/registrar/articulation-information/.
+Transfer Plans are available online on the Registrar's Articulation website: laverne.edu/registrar/articulationinformation/.